-Finally the day arrived for my Cursillo.
-My entry wasn’t as smooth as John’s.
-A certain woman wrote hateful letters to the Chairwoman about me and therefore the group rejected my application.
-My new friends at church strenuously intervened and at the last minute they moved another bed into the dormitory so I could attend.
-One of the earmarks of Cursillo is that the graduates send piles of loving, encouraging cards to the attendees and the cards delivered literally make mounds on the beds.
+Finally, the day arrived for my Cursillo.
+My entry wasn’t as smooth as Dan’s.
+A certain woman wrote hateful letters to the Chairwoman about me, and therefore, the group rejected my application.
+My new friends at church strenuously intervened, and at the last minute, they moved another bed into the dormitory so I could attend.
+One of the earmarks of Cursillo is that the graduates send piles of loving, encouraging cards to the attendees, and the cards delivered literally make mounds on the beds.
 Well, this woman also sent me hateful cards.
-When I showed them to my table leader I burst into tears and the team apologized profusely for distrusting me and they withheld her cards for the rest of the weekend.
+When I showed them to my table leader, I burst into tears, and the team apologized profusely for distrusting me, and they withheld her cards for the rest of the weekend.

-Suddenly I had clarity.
+Suddenly, I had clarity.
 Homosexuality did not ruin my marriage.
-The truth came like a bolt of lightning: John never committed himself to me.
+The truth came like a bolt of lightning—Dan never committed himself to me.
 The words of our wedding ceremony were just words as nothing ever happened in his heart.
 Commitment is what makes two people one.
-The vows people make before God are commitments and God rejects empty words.
-He knows the heart and out of the heart flow the issues of life.
-Our marriage was not of His making as there was nothing on John’s part with which to make us one.
+The vows people make before God are commitments, and God rejects empty words.
+He knows the heart, and out of the heart flow the issues of life.
+Our marriage was not of His making as there was nothing on Dan’s part with which to make us one.

-After Cursillo my church held a dinner to celebrate the graduates of both weekends.
-It was lively, fun, but seething underneath, my rage boiled about my marriage.
-We got home, John walked the babysitter to her house and came back expecting me to lavish him with love like he had done.
+After Cursillo, my church held a dinner to celebrate the graduates of both weekends.
+It was lively and fun, but seething underneath, my rage boiled about my marriage.
+We got home, Dan walked the babysitter to her house, and came back expecting me to lavish him with love like he had done.
 But I sat him down and gave him an ultimatum.
 He had two weeks to decide if he would commit himself to me or not.
 If not, we would divorce.

 What’s more, I wasn’t so sure about his salvation!
 I didn’t see any changes in him.
 His first night love-making did not have a repeat performance.
 He didn’t communicate with me any better than before, or with the children.
 He walked around the house all absorbed in himself.

-Now, 34 years later, I know that no two people have the same experience being born again.
-For 15 years I had a radio ministry, starting with 1 station and ending up with 107 stations scattered over the world.
+Now, thirty-four years later, I know that no two people have the same experience being born again.
+For fifteen years I had a radio ministry, starting with one station and ending up with one-hundred-and-seven stations scattered over the world.
 I took people’s testimonies of how they received Jesus as Lord, or how they received any of His gifts, like healing, and I made them into short stories.
 Then I hired people to dramatize these stories on the radio.
 To do this I had to ask people wherever I went to tell me their testimony.
-I must have interviewed 1000s of people and I never heard the same story twice!
+I must have interviewed thousands of people, and I never heard the same story twice!